cernadasjuan/global-id-validator/README.md

 # Global ID Validator

-A TypeScript library for validating various global identification numbers like passports, social security numbers, and more.
+A TypeScript library for validating various global identification numbers like passports, tax ids, social security numbers, and more.

 ## Installation